dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 ## Write tests to allow deleting of digits (focus on previous element)

 Now it's time to write tests when we're deleting digits from the input boxes.
-The logic there is that when we delete the digit from an input box, it will be replaced with a sapce `' '` to keep the position of the digits in other input boxes.
-Also if a key down event was triggered with the input value already empty, it should focus to the previous element.
+The logic there is that when we delete the digit from an input box, it will be replaced with a space `' '` to keep the position of the digits in other input boxes.
+Also if a key down event was triggered with the input value already empty, it should focus on the previous element.
 Let's also ensure that there are values in the input boxes so that it can trigger the change event for deletion.
 This might be a little tough to write but here's the code for this test case:

 ```tsx
 ...